telerik/maui-docs/controls/templatedbutton/ripple.md

 # .NET MAUI TemplatedButton Ripple Effect

-By using attached properties you can apply a ripple effect to the TemplatedButon.
+By using attached properties you can apply a ripple effect to the TemplatedButton.

 The `Ripple` class exposes the following properties: